 The E.W.
 Maag Sr. family homesteaded near Jamieson, Oregon was founded in 1935.
 After coming by boat from Switzerland and eventually settling near Buhl, Idaho, E.W. decided that opportunity lay in the Western Treasure Valley, so he packed up his three sons and moved to Oregon.
 E.W.
 Jr., Warner, and Benny began clearing the land of sagebrush with their father and with time developed it into a nice-sized farm.
 Times were pretty lean in those years; the brothers captured ducks for a good meal that first year.
-Today, all of the original “Maag Brothers” remain just a short distance from that original homestead.
+Although all of the original “Maag Brothers” have passed away the next generation remains just a short distance from that original homestead.

 E.W.
 Jr.’s son, Robert grew up and still lives near that original homestead.
 In earlier years, E.W.
 Jr. and Bob ran mainly Hereford cows.
 They managed them on the bottom ground in the winter and ran them on the Boston horse ranch at the top of Cottonwood Mountain, which was a mere 20 miles from home.
 Times changed and eventually they let the Boston lease go and concentrated mainly on the bottom ground.

 Bob married MaryAnn Yraguen in 1964 and began farming near Jamieson.
 The operation consisted of raising beets, onions and forage crops.
 In 1969 we began raising cattle and began building our first feedlot.
 Our operation continued to grow, and in 1986 we purchased another 200 acres.
 We incorporated and started another feedlot operation.